-The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to February 20, 2020, the date that the financial statements were available to be issued.
-Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+The Company evaluated subsequent events and transactions that occurred after February 14, 2020, the balance sheet date up to February 20, 2020, the date that the financial statements were available to be issued.
+The Company also evaluated subsequent events and transaction that occurred after March 31, 2020, the balance sheet date, up to June 4, 2020 the date the unaudited interim financial statements were available to be issued.
+Other than as described below, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.